r2dt-bio/R2DT/docs/usage.md

     r2dt.py rfam draw RF00162 examples/RF00162.example.fasta temp/rfam-example
     ```

+    By default, R2DT uses the template with minimum number of overlaps (R-scape or RNArtist).
+However, it is possible to specify the template type manually.

-    Specify `--rnartist` to use the RNArtist template instead of the default R2R template.
+    Specify `--rnartist` to use the RNArtist template:

     ```bash
     r2dt.py rfam draw RF00162 examples/RF00162.example.fasta temp/rfam-example --rnartist
     ```

+    Specify `--rscape` to use the R-scape template:

+    ```bash
+    r2dt.py rfam draw RF00162 examples/RF00162.example.fasta temp/rfam-example --rnartist
+    ```

-    This is useful to avoid overlaps in the diagrams, for example:
+    These options could be useful to avoid overlaps in the diagrams, for example:

     ```{figure} images/rnartist-example.png
     :alt: R2R vs RNArtist